newtheatre/history-project/_shows/16_17/contractions.md

     snapshot: ZSmDb
     publisher: Impact Nottingham
     author: Yee Heng Yeh
-    title: Contractions @ Nottingham New Theatre
+    title: "Contractions @ Nottingham New Theatre"
     date: 2016-11-16
     rating: 8/10
     quote: "Under the direction of Andrew Houghton and the production of Miguel Barrulas, the rapid-fire exchanges and repetition of phrases are brought to life as entertaining, almost rhythmic dialogue."